-The application can perform most common tasks needed by a user, but there are instances where functionality is needed that is not provided and an existing service is not available.
+Sterling B2B Integrator can perform most common tasks needed by a user, but there are instances where functionality is needed that is not provided and an existing service is not available.

 This usually occurs in environments with legacy systems that do not use standards-based methods for communication.
 There are several ways to interact with these systems, including the Command Line Adapter 2 and the Script adapter, but the capabilities of these adapters are limited.

-MESA Developer Studio Software Development Kit (SDK) provides the tightest integration with the application and enables you to create complex and complete services and adapters.
-These services use the same APIs as the services included with the application, so all of the benefits and infrastructure of the application are available.
-This flexibility and tight integration means that creating a service is more advanced and requires good knowledge of Java development, application APIs, and the APIs of any system that will be accessed by the service.
+MESA Developer Studio Software Development Kit (SDK) provides the tightest integration with Sterling B2B Integrator and enables you to create complex and complete services and adapters.
+These services use the same APIs as the services included with Sterling B2B Integrator, so all of the benefits and infrastructure of Sterling B2B Integrator are available.
+This flexibility and tight integration means that creating a service is more advanced and requires good knowledge of Java development, Sterling B2B Integrator APIs, and the APIs of any system that will be accessed by the service.